mvallebr/JPMJava/README.md

 ### BigDecimal

 I used `Double` to store values.
-I took as an assumption that this would be enough for any inputs I might receive.
+I took as an assumption that this would be enough for any inputs I might receive and precision for floating point operations wouldn't be a problem for the purposes of this project.
 However, in a real scenario, it could be the case of using BigDecimal.
 As this was not stated in the requirements, I used the simpler approach.

 ### Fit in memory